 I married my husband Michael in 1984.
-We moved to Oregon in 2005, where we live on 78 acres in the Applegate Valley, overlooking the Siskiyou Mountains, with 5 horses, two dogs, a cat and 2 large exotic birds.
+We moved to Oregon in 2005, where we live on 78 acres in the Applegate Valley, overlooking the Siskiyou Mountains, with 2 horses, 2 dogs, 25 highland cows and 1 macaw.

 I have been self employed most of working life, including owning an exotic bird store, The Pecking Order.
 I bred miniature horses and exotic birds, including macaws and cockatoos.
 I was the Marshall of the Wee Wheelers, a miniature horse driving group, which was featured for ten years in the Rose Parade, in Pasadena, CA on New Year's Day.
 I successfully competed at the National level in many horse events - dressage, driving, and vaulting (gymnastics on horseback), winning National Championships.
-I currently compete with my dog, Docker, a Champion Portuguese Water Dog, who was the 2007 National Superdog.
-We compete in water work, agility, and obedience.
+I currently compete with my dog, Daisy, a Portuguese Water Dog, in agility and rally obedience.

 I was born and raised in rural Illinois.
 After getting a BS in Marketing in 1970 I spent a stint in the Army and did a tour in Vietnam.
 Upon returning I obtained an MBA and then spent the bulk of my career in equipment leasing and finance.
 I was transferred to the bay area in 1980 and then had a job move to Portland in 1986.
 I had family in Mt Shasta and the Rogue Valley and became familiar with the Britt Festival and the valley's many benefits during this time.
 In 2003 my wife and I acquired property in the valley and we have been living in the Applegate full time since 2008.
 I became a Britt volunteer in 2011 and enjoyed contributing to the Society's work efforts.